Research

 Works in progress

-Dynamics in Health and Employment Before and After Transgender Transitioning: Evidence from Dutch Administrative Data (with Hans van Kippersluis and John Cawley)
+Labor Market Dynamics Before and After Transgender Transitioning: Event Studies Based on Dutch Administrative Data (with Hans van Kippersluis and John Cawley)

-Healing Gaps: General Practicioners' Influence on Minority Health (with Vahid Moghani)
+Healing Gaps: General Practitioners' Influence on Minority Health (with Vahid Moghani)

 Increasing the Minimum Legal Drinking Age: Impacts on Adolescent Alcohol Consumption (with Liying Zhang, Hans van Kippersluis, John Cawley, Karin Monshouwer, Saskia van Dorsselaer, and Ruud Roodbeen)